DosX-dev/BatchASM/README.md

 ## Mathematical operations

-The virtual machine supports four basic mathematical operationsEach of them returns the result in `stack.1`:
+The virtual machine supports four basic mathematical operations.
+Each of them returns the result in `stack.1`:

 - **add**: Adding values `stack.1` and `stack.2`
 - **sub**: Subtracting a value `stack.2` from `stack.1`